 By Mike Wilson, René Ferrán and Bob Lundeberg

-This month, SBLive Oregon is previewing every Class 6A, 5A and 4A high school football team in the state leading up to the six-week season in March and April.
+This month, SBLive Oregon is previewing every Class 6A, 5A and 4A high school football team in the state leading up to the 2021 fall season.

 Note that the information provided here reflects where things stood as camps opened.
 Be sure to follow SBLive Oregon throughout the season for the latest on what’s happening with each team!